tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 I grabbed an old jacket from the backseat and tossed it over the round heap.
 At least I didn’t have to look at him like that anymore.

-Then, I did the only thing I could—I called the only person who might be able to do something about this.
-The only one who might be able to pull me from the water I was drowning in.
+Then, I did the only thing I could do.
+I called the one person who might be able to do something about this.
+The only one who might be able to pull me from the riptide I was drowning in.

 Joe.